Articles

 Cons of Scribe:

-How does Trainual compare to scribe?
+How does Trainual compare to Scribe?

-8.google docs| best for flexible knowledge management
+8. Google Docs | Best for flexible knowledge management

 Pricing

-• Business Starter: $6.58 SGD/user/month (approx. $4.90 USD), includes custom email, 30GB storage, and core Docs features as part of Google Workspace.
+Business Starter:$6.58 SGD/user/month (approx. $4.90 USD/user/month).
+Includes custom email, 30GB storage, and core Docs features.
+Suitable for small teams.

-• Business Standard: $13.16 SGD/user/month (approx. $9.80 USD), includes 2TB storage, advanced Gemini features, and more.
+Business Standard:$13.16 SGD/user/month (approx. $9.80 USD/user/month).
+Includes 2TB storage, advanced Gemini AI features, and enhanced collaboration tools.

-• Pricing Model: Per-user, per-month as part of the Google Workspace suite.
+Pricing Model: Per-user, per-month as part of the Google Workspace suite.
 The cost of Docs itself is extremely low, as it is bundled with other productivity tools.

-Pros of Google docs:
+Pros of Google Docs:

-Cons of Google docs:
+Cons of Google Docs:

-• No formal training or compliance tracking features
+- No formal training or compliance tracking

-How does Trainual compare to Google docs?
+How does Trainual compare to Google Docs?

 Ready to standardize your training?
 Get started with Trainual